Mending a Broken Friendship

 Friendships end for many different reasons.
 Some friends grow apart naturally as their lives, interests, and responsibilities change.
 But some friendships cease abruptly, ending with negative feelings on one side or both sides of the relationship.

-Most friendships have ups and downs, and most friends become upset with each other once in a while.
-It doesn’t matter how old or young we may be.
-But such conflicts usually do not destroy a relationship beyond repair.
+It doesn’t matter how old or young we may be, most friendships have ups and downs, and most friends become upset with each other once in a while.
+Thankfully, such conflicts usually do not destroy a relationship beyond repair.

-When a friendship breaks apart in deep hurt or anger, however, the negative feelings can make it very difficult to put the pieces back together again.
+When a friendship does break apart in deep hurt or anger, the negative feelings can make it very difficult to put the pieces back together again.
 Even if the bond was very strong before the break, it can take work to repair the damage and rebuild the connection.
-If the friendship was meaningful though... and the friend loved... it may be worth giving it a try.
+If the friendship was meaningful though… and the friend loved… it can be worth giving it a try.

-Of course, there are instances when it may be impossible, undesirable, or detrimental to restore a severed friendship.
-But, when both parties have the desire and are willing to put in the effort, it can be possible to restore what was once a cherished bond.
+There are instances, of course, when it may be impossible or even detrimental to restore a severed friendship.
+But, when both parties have the desire and both are willing to put in the effort, it is often possible to restore a once strong and cherished bond.

-If you are thinking about attempting to mend a broken friendship, you may want to consider the following suggestions.
+If you’re thinking about attempting to mend a broken friendship, you may want to consider the following suggestions.
 Every friendship and situation is unique though, which means a step that may help repair one friendship may not be as beneficial to another relationship.